lizs17/GIP_Cardiac_MRI/README.md

 * scikit-image=0.21.0
 * torchkbnufft=1.4.0

-The supporting file "environment.txt" is provided for a quick configuration for the necessary packages.
+The supporting file `environment.txt` is provided for a quick configuration for the necessary packages.

 # Contents
 * "data/": the dynamic cine MRI data directory.
 Each data contains a fully-sampled image 'img' and the corresponding estimated sensitivity maps 'smap'